Ajinuhi-source/Ajinuhi-source/README.md

 Link to the streamlit web app : https://ajinuhi-source-youtube-channel-analysis-main-main-py-9ptmq9.streamlit.app/

-Note: The CSV files were saved (general.csv and videos.csv) to build a PowerBI dashboard
+Note: The CSV files were saved (general.csv and videos.csv) to build a  dashboard